Benkol003/Third-Year-Notes/USIL 30832 Madness & society in the modern age/Week 1 2.md

 ### Hysteria
-Illness of old that has dissapeared from the modern age - no longer diagnosed.
+Illness of old that has disappeared from the modern age - no longer diagnosed.
 Exclusively women diagnosed with hysteria

 #### Hospitals of old vs modern day